mikestefanello/pagoda/README.md

 ### Cache-buster

 While it's ideal to use cache control headers on your static files so browsers cache the files, you need a way to bust the cache in case the files are changed.
 In order to do this, a function, `File()`, is provided in the `ui` package to generate a static file URL for a given file that appends a cache-buster query.
-This query string generated using the timestamp of when the app started and persists until the application restarts.
+This query string is generated using the timestamp of when the app started and persists until the application restarts.

 For example, to render a file located in `static/picture.png`, you would use:
 ```go